olajhidey/email-watchdog/README.md

     - Navigate to Project Settings > Service accounts > Generate new private key.
     - Download the JSON file and rename it to `credentials.json`, placing it in the root directory of this project.

+    **Important**: Ensure that `credentials.json` is listed in your `.gitignore` file to prevent committing sensitive credentials to version control.

 3.  **Create the configuration file:**
     Copy the provided `.env.example` file to `.env` in the root of the project and fill in the required values for your environment.
 This file will store your secret credentials.